mehr-it/lara-sqs-ext/README.md

 processing.

-**If you manually set the visibility timeout, be aware that the job timeout still applies and your worker processes will stop running after that amount of time**
+**If you manually set the visibility timeout, be aware that the job timeout still applies and your worker processes will stop running after that amount of time!**

 The `InteractsWithSqsQueue` trait implements the `setVisibilityTimeout` method, as the `InteractsWithQueue` trait does for other methods.